cisco/mindmeld/source/userguide/deep_neural_nets.rst

 Deep Neural Networks in MindMeld
 ================================

-The advent of `Deep learning <https://en.wikipedia.org/wiki/Deep_learning>`_ has led to substantial developments in the area of Conversational AI as well as Natural Langauge Processing (NLP) in general.
-Specifically, the proliferation of deep neural models based on :wiki_api:`Convolutional neural networks (CNN) <Convolutional_neural_network#Natural_language_processing>`, :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` and :wiki_api:`Transformers <Transformer_(machine_learning_model)>`, and their rapid adaptation to wide range of NLP tasks has been a great success.
-Thus extending the suite of traditional machine learning models (e.g. :sk_guide:`Logistic regression <linear_model.html#logistic-regression>`, :sk_guide:`Decision tree <tree.html#tree>`, etc.), MindMeld provides the option for users to train and use a variety of deep neural models with an array of configurable parameters.
+Conversational AI and Natural Language Processing more generally have seen a boost in performance at a variety of tasks through the use of `Deep learning <https://en.wikipedia.org/wiki/Deep_learning>`_.
+In particular, deep neural models based on :wiki_api:`Convolutional neural networks (CNNs) <Convolutional_neural_network#Natural_language_processing>`, :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` and :wiki_api:`Transformers <Transformer_(machine_learning_model)>` architectures have been widely adopted over more traditional approaches to NLP to great success.
+MindMeld now extends its suite of traditional machine learning models (e.g. :sk_guide:`Logistic regression <linear_model.html#logistic-regression>`, :sk_guide:`Decision tree <tree.html#tree>`, etc.) with a variety of deep neural models and an array of configurable parameters.

-The deep neural models are available both for text classification aka. sequence classification (:ref:`domain classification <domain_classification>` and :ref:`intent classification <intent_classification>`) as well as for token classification (:ref:`entity recognition <entity_recognition>`) tasks.
+Users can now train and use deep neural models for :ref:`domain classification <domain_classification>` and :ref:`intent classification <intent_classification>` (aka. sequence classification) as well as for :ref:`entity recognition <entity_recognition>` (or token classification) tasks.
-The models are implemented using `Pytorch <https://pytorch.org/>`_ framework and thus need extra installations before starting to use them in your chatbot application.

 .. note::

-   Please make sure to install the Pytorch requirement by running in the shell: :code:`pip install mindmeld[torch]`.
+   These models are implemented using `Pytorch <https://pytorch.org/>`_ framework and thus need extra installations before starting to use them in your chatbot application.
+Please make sure to install the Pytorch requirement by running in the shell:

+   :code:`pip install mindmeld[torch]`

 MindMeld supports the use of pretrained transformer models such as :wiki_api:`BERT <BERT_(language_model)>` through the popular `Huggingface Transformers <https://huggingface.co/docs/transformers/index>`_ library.
 Several pretrained models from their `Models Hub <https://huggingface.co/models>`_ that can be used for sequence classification or token classification can be employed in your chatbot application.

 .. note::

-   Install the extra *transformers* requirement by running in the shell: :code:`pip install mindmeld[transformers]`.
+   Install the extra *transformers* requirement by running in the shell:

-Before proceeding to use the deep neural models, consider the following possible advantages and disadvantages of using them in place of traditional machine learning models.
+   :code:`pip install mindmeld[transformers]`

+Using deep neural models on a MindMeld application has some advantages as well as some drawbacks you may want to consider.

-Some advantages are:
+Some advantages:

-- The deep models generally outperform traditional machine learning models on training sets with at least several hundreds or few thousands of queries when training from scratch, and with at least few hundreds if fine-tuning from a pretrained checkpoint.
+- **Better overall performance for larger training sets.** Deep models generally outperform traditional machine learning models on training sets with several hundred to a few thousand queries when training from scratch, and with at least few hundred if fine-tuning from a pretrained checkpoint.
-- The deep models require little or no feature engineering work than traditional machine learning models, because they learn the input features (such as word embeddings) compared to several hundred engineered features (n-grams, system entities, and so on) of the latter.
+- **Minimal feature engineering work.** Unlike traditional machine learning models, deep models require little or no feature engineering work because they infer input features (such as word embeddings).
+Traditional models must take into account several hundred engineered features (n-grams, system entities, and so on), which requires fine-tuning.
-- On GPU-enabled devices, the deep networks can achieve training time comparable to some of the traditional models in MindMeld.
+- **Fast training times on GPU devices.** On GPU-enabled devices, deep networks can achieve training times comparable to some of the traditional models in MindMeld.

-Some disadvantages are:
+Some disadvantages:

-- Training time on CPU-only machines is a lot slower than for traditional machine learning models.
+- **Slower training times on CPU devices.** Training time for deep models on CPU-only machines can take much longer than traditional machine learning models.
-- No automated hyperparameter tuning methods like :sk_api:`sklearn.model_selection.GridSearchCV <sklearn.model_selection.GridSearchCV.html>` are available for deep neural models.
+- **Manual hyperparameter tuning.** Mindmeld's deep models don't have automated hyperparameter tuning methods like :sk_api:`sklearn.model_selection.GridSearchCV <sklearn.model_selection.GridSearchCV.html>`, which are available for the traditional ML approaches.
-- The deep neural models generally occupy similar or more disk storage space compared to their traditional counterparts.

 Parameter tuning for deep neural models is more involved than for traditional machine learning models.
 A good starting point for understanding this subject is Andrej Karpathy's `course notes <https://cs231n.github.io/neural-networks-3/#baby>`_ from the Convolutional Neural Networks for Visual Recognition course at Stanford University.

+- **Larger disk storage required.** While deep neural models can have a similar disk storage footprint to their traditional counterparts, depending on your data, it is not uncommon for them to require more disk storage space.

 .. note::